meriem0319/Refactor-of-Horiseon-Solutions-Solutions-Inc/README.md

-# Accessibility: Code Refactor
+# Refactor of: Horiseon Solutions Solutions Inc.

-In this Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.
+In this Challenge, a marketing agency needs the Web Developer to refactor an existing site to make it more accessible.

-* NOTE: As a marketing agency I want a codebase that follows accessibility standards, so that the given site is optimized for search engines.
+* NOTE: The marketing agency wants a codebase that follows accessibility standards, so that their site is optimized for modern search engines.

 ## Acceptance Criteria

 * It's done when I view the source code and find semantic HTML elements.
 * It's done when I view the structure of the HTML elements and find that the elements follow a logical structure independent of styling and positioning.